Israeli troops press forward into Gaza City as Palestinians flee

 In central Gaza, Al-Awda Hospital said an Israeli strike hit a house in the urban Nuseirat refugee camp, killing three, including a pregnant woman.
 Two parents and their child were also killed when a strike hit their tent in the Muwasi area west of the city of Khan Younis, said officials from Nasser Hospital, where the bodies were brought.

+The Gaza Health Ministry, meanwhile, said that multiple Israeli strikes hit the Rantisi Hospital for children in Gaza City on Tuesday night.
+It posted pictures on Facebook showing the damaged roof, water tanks and rubble in a hospital hallway.

+The ministry, which is part of the Hamas-run government, said the strikes forced half of some 80 patients to flee the facility.
+About 40 patients, including four children in intensive care and eight premature babies, remained in the hospital with 30 medical workers, the ministry said.

-The Israeli military said it was looking into the deadly strikes, but in the past it has accused Hamas of building military infrastructure inside civilian areas.
+The Israeli military did said it was looking into the strikes, but in the past it has accused Hamas of building military infrastructure inside civilian areas.

-The military’s Arabic-language spokesman, Col. Avichay Adraee, wrote on social media that a new route, along the Salah al-Din street along Gaza’s coastline, will open for those heading south for two days starting at noon Wednesday.
+The military’s Arabic-language spokesman, Col. Avichay Adraee, wrote on social media that a new route opened for those heading south for two days starting at noon Wednesday.

 But many Palestinians in the north were cut off from the outside world.
 The Palestinian Telecommunications Regulatory Authority, based in the occupied West Bank, said Israeli strikes on the main network lines in northern Gaza had collapsed internet and telephone services Wednesday morning.
 The Associated Press tried unsuccessfully to reach many people in Gaza City.

-Note: This story has been corrected to show that the Israeli army spokesman said the military was opening an additional corridor for two days, not two hours.